googleapis/google-cloud-node/packages/error-reporting/README.md

 ## Catching and Reporting Application-wide Uncaught Errors

-*It is recommended to catch `uncaughtExceptions` for production-deployed applications.*
+Uncaught exceptions and unhandled rejections are not reported by default.  *It is recommended to process `uncaughtException`s and `unhandledRejection`s for production-deployed applications.*

 ```js
 var errors = require('@google-cloud/error-reporting')();